YisusChrist/python-metallum/README.md

 ## Introduction

-This is a versatile yet unofficial python API for the well known [Metal Archives](https://www.metal-archives.com/) website, also known as Encyclopaedia Metallum.
+This is a versatile yet unofficial python API for the well known [Metal Archives](https://www.metal-archives.com/) website, also known as `Encyclopaedia Metallum`.
 It allows you to search for bands, albums and songs to get detailed information about them.

 Here is a simple UML diagram of the main model classes used in the project: